input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-02-implementation.md

 is read as "the fifth slot of the third epoch" (the 0th slot and the 0th epoch are also possible).

+Cardano SL uses a set of constants, special values defined in `.yaml` configuration files.
+We have two main configuration files: for development and for production, [`constants-dev.yaml`](https://github.com/input-output-hk/cardano-sl/blob/c30a68214f05367bb26388b58f76984034a564cd/constants-dev.yaml) and [`constants-prod.yaml`](https://github.com/input-output-hk/cardano-sl/blob/c30a68214f05367bb26388b58f76984034a564cd/constants-prod.yaml) correspondingly.
+Please note that particular values are not equal in these two configuration files.
+In this guide we'll refer to productions constants.

 The values for Cardano SL are:

-- Slot duration: 15 seconds
+- Slot duration: 120 seconds
-- Security parameter *k*: 2
+- Security parameter *k*: 60

 Please refer to the [last section](#constants) of this article to see all the constants and their values.

-In other words, **a slot lasts 15 seconds**, and an epoch has `6×k=12` slots in it, so it lasts **3 minutes**.
+In other words, **a slot lasts 120 seconds**, and an epoch has `10×k=600` slots in it, so it lasts **1200 minutes** or **20 hours**.

 On each slot, one *and only one* of the nodes generates a block to be added to the blockchain.
 During the epoch, nodes send each other MPC messages to come to the consensus as to who would be allowed to generate blocks in the next epoch.
-These messages (along with transactions) are included into blocks.
+Payloads from `Data` messages (along with transactions) are included into blocks.

 The more currency (or "stake") an address holds, the more likely it is to be chosen to generate a block.
 Please refer to [the pertinent